codemaster05330/timoanttila/content/blog/mysql.md

 ---
 title: A beginner's guide to MySQL / MariaDB
-createdAt: 2015-10-20T03:24:42.000Z
+createdAt: 2015-10-20T03:24:42+02:00
+updatedAt: 2022-12-29T21:25:49+02:00
-description: A basic tutorial how to take control of MySQL / MariaDB server, how to make a database and a user, and how to store information in the MySQL database.
+description: A basic tutorial on how to take control of a MySQL / MariaDB server, create a database and a user, and store data in a MySQL database.
 tags: tutorials, servers, sql
 ---

-Normally, you can do everything with MySQL Workbench, HeidiSQL, DBeaver or software like that, but sometimes, you need to know how to use basic MySQL commands to complete your tasks.
+Normally, you can complete all tasks with Sequel Pro, MySQL Workbench, HeidiSQL, DBeaver, or similar software, but there are times when you need to know how to use basic MySQL commands to complete your tasks.

-## How to install MySQL / MariaDB on Ubuntu, Debian and CentOS
+## MySQL / MariaDB installation on Ubuntu, Debian, and CentOS

-If you don't have MySQL installed on your server, you can quickly download it.
-Getting the right packets depends on your system, but it's very easy if you're using Debian / Ubuntu based systems or CentOS.
-Use a complex password for the root account when the system asks you to type it.
-Do not use same password what you use for your server's root / superuser account.
+If MySQL is not already installed on your server, you can quickly download it.
+Getting the correct packets depends on your system, but it's very simple if you're running Debian / Ubuntu or CentOS.
+When the system prompts you to enter a password for the root account, use a complex one.
+Use a different password for your server's root / superuser account.

 ### Debian and Ubuntu